- This event has passed.

-This webinar will provide a deep understanding of the “what,” “why,” and “how” of personalized learning and actionable strategies for instruction and implementation.
-Participants will leave the webinar with concrete next steps of bringing personalized learning to students.
+This recorded webinar will provide a deep understanding of the “what,” “why,” and “how” of personalized learning and actionable strategies for instruction and implementation.
+Viewers will leave the webinar with concrete next steps of bringing personalized learning to students.
 This webinar will benefit educators and school administrators interested in tangible and proven tools, resources, support, and partnerships to advance personalized learning in middle and high schools.

 About the Presenter

 Lizzie Choi, Chief Program Officer, has experimented with a variety of innovations from technology-based resources to standards-based grading since joining Summit Public Schools as an algebra teacher.
 She left the classroom in 2012 to project manage Summit’s Optimized personalized learning pilot and the implementation of the personalized learning model across the organization.
 She now leads the Summit Learning Program, which is a free program that provides the tools, resources and support needed to bring personalized learning to schools across the country.
 She is invested in putting the student at the center of the innovation process and excited about reimagining the high school experience for students.
 Lizzie received her BA in public policy, with an emphasis on education policy from Stanford University and her MA from the Stanford Teacher Education Program.

 Join the Technology in Schools community to network with educators, participate in online discussions, receive invitations to upcoming webinars, view past webinars, take a quiz to receive a CE certificate for a past webinar, and access free resources.